Drawing a Line in the Sand

 Through a research initiative that engaged EMC’s stakeholders, agents and team members, we gathered significant evidence confirming that these audiences consider the company to be trustworthy, reliable and a partner they could, well, count on.

 Our process also revealed that all the right ingredients for a strong brand existed for EMC – they just needed to be fully reimagined – something our creative team does better than any other agency.
-We didn’t pen “Count on EMC,” but through our research, we knew it has the potential to continue elevating the company.
+We didn’t pen “Count on EMC,” but through our research, we knew it had the potential to continue elevating the company.

 Creative With a Mix of Capabilities

 Our research also showed there is room at the top for EMC to break through the cluttered and crowded marketplace with an appropriately bold campaign.
-As our recommendation was to keep Count on EMC, we wanted to show the client how, with the right visual look, the tagline could work even harder for EMC.
+Because our recommendation was to keep Count on EMC, we wanted to show the client how, with the right visual look, the tagline could work even harder for EMC.

 What we ultimately created was a technique that is visually arresting, extremely versatile and has the capacity to separate EMC from other insurance providers.
 Once a signoff, the tagline is now brought front and center – used in headlines, as a call to action and as a differentiator from competitors.
 The copy is friendlier and more approachable.
 And the overall look and feel can be easily transferred from print to television to digital, all media which is showcasing the new campaign and brand strategy this year.